angular/angular/aio/content/guide/forms-overview.md

 From the view-to-model:

+1. The end user types "Blue" into the input element.
-1. The form input element emits an input event with the latest value.
+1. The input element emits an "input" event with the value "Blue".
-1. The control value accessor uses the `NgModel` directive to update its model, queues an async task to set the value for the internal form control instance.
-1. After the change detection cycle completes, the task to set the form control instance value is called, when then emits the latest value through the `valueChanges` observable.
+1. The control value accessor attached to the input triggers the `setValue()` method on the `FormControl` instance, which emits that value through the `valueChanges` observable.
-1. The `ngModelChange` event fires on the `NgModel` directive, which then updates the `favoriteColor` value in the component.
+1. The control value accessor also calls the `NgModel.viewToModel()` method which emits an `ngModelChange` event.
+1. Because the component template uses two-way data binding for the `favoriteColor`, the `favoriteColor` property in the component is updated to the value emitted  by the `ngModelChange` event ("Blue").

 <figure>
   <img src="generated/images/guide/forms-overview/dataflow-td-forms-mtv.png" alt="Template-driven forms model to view data flow" width="100%">